baltnet-communications/node8-installer/README.md

 2. Inserts NodeSource package signing key as a key ring to `/etc/apt/trusted.gpg.d`

 # Installation
-Please go to http://pkg.baltnet.net for instructions how to configure Baltnet repository and install this package.
+Please visit http://pkg.baltnet.net for instructions how to configure Baltnet repository and install this package.